shubham1o1/html-css/91_Mini_Projects_With_Keyframes_Transitions_etc/README.md

 ```
 - ```position:fixed;``` with ```z-index``` puts the element in front of other elements and it is not effected by scolling, it remains in one fixed position

-- We can use ~ selector to selector different unrelated elements.
+- We can use ~ selector to select different unrelated elements.

 ## Knowledge Timeline: